gh-cli-for-education/gh-education/docs/src/temas/interpretation/assignment-interpretation.md

 Our `evaluate` methods do not work here, since they interpret the expressions in a r-value context.

-Te proposal is to introduce `leftEvaluate` methods in the AST node classes that evaluate the expressions in a l-value context.
+The proposal is to introduce `leftEvaluate` methods in the AST node classes that evaluate the expressions in a l-value context.
 Something like the following code for `specialForms['=']`:

 ```js{10}
 specialForms['='] = specialForms['set'] = function(args, env) {